 The feeling of heat is deceptive.
 The dilation of blood vessels is responsible for producing only a momentary and deceptive feeling of heat on the surface which then involves a further cooling of the body, increasing the risk of frostbite for those in cold temperatures.

-While alcohol consumption may provide a perceived boost in self-confidence, prolonged consumption of alcohol beverages decreases sexual ability and fertility.
+While alcohol consumption may provide a perceived self-confidence, prolonged heavy drinking by males may decrease sexual ability and fertility.